bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

 Note that the field value's type `t` is the type to-be in the result, not the type as-was in the record being updated.
-So the result from set has that type \`inserted'.
+So the result from set has that type 'inserted'.